mustafacryptolife/typescript-examples/examples/ultra/simple-quote-swap/README.md

-# Simple Quote Swap Script
+# Ultra API - Simple Quote Swap Script

 This script demonstrates how to get a simple quote for a swap, and then execute the swap using the Jupiter Ultra API.

+## Prerequisites

+- Node.js (v16 or higher)
+- npm (v10 or higher)
+- Solana Wallet Public Address
+- Solana Wallet Private Key

 ## Usage